dfinity/candid/spec/Candid.md

 * Non-coercive Deserialisation: Deserialisation of a value is invariant across super- and sub-types.

 * Type Erasure: Deserialised values do not require carrying dynamic type information on the language side.

+* No covert channels: Serialisation never includes any fields in the value that the sender is not aware of.
+Specifically, when passing on a value to a third party that the sender previously received itself, then that will only contain fields that the sender intends to send out per its type.

+However, something has to give, so one seemingly desirable property that is not maintained is *transitive coherence*, i.e., when deserialising and reserialising a value and then deserialising that again at a different supertype, it might yield another result than it would if the original value was deserialised at the later supertype.
+However, the only possible difference can be one of getting `null` for an option vs a non-null value.

 ### Rules